carltheperson/advanced-js-objects/chapters/chapter-7.md

 What exactly does [[Construct]] do when called on a function?
 Here is a brief overview:

-1. Create an empty Object
+1. Create an empty object
-2. Set its prototype to the value of the constructor’s `prototype` property
+2. Set its prototype to the value of the constructor’s `.prototype` property
-3. Execute the code with `this` being a reference to the Object
+3. Execute the code with `this` being a reference to the object
-4. Return the Object
+4. Return the object

 Step 2 and 3 will be covered further below.

 ### The prototype property

-All constructors will have a property called `prototype`.
-Below, we define a constructor called `Car` and verify that it has a `prototype` property.
-As we can see, the type is an Object.
+All constructors will have a property called `.prototype`.
+Below, we define a constructor called `Car` and verify that it has a `.prototype` property.
+As we can see, the type is an object.

 ```jsx
 function Car() {